 5. Fashion show

 To host a fashion show that helps bring in donations for your nonprofit, you’ll need to partner with a local clothing boutique and find people willing to model their garments.
-The proceeds from ticket sales will go to your charity, and the boutique may even donate a certain percentage of items they sell that day.
+The proceeds from ticket sales and entry fees will go to your charity, and the boutique may even donate a certain percentage of items they sell that day.
+A fashion show is one of the best charity event ideas if you want to get local clothing businesses involved with raising money.

 6. Personal challenge